© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Lady's Well (holy well and moat) is a scheduled monument protected by Historic England under reference 1005992.
 View the official record →

-Lady's Well is a holy well and moat located in Suffolk, England, representing the intersection of medieval religious practice and domestic settlement.
+Lady's Well is a medieval holy well located in Suffolk, England, which survives as a distinctive earthwork comprising a well structure and associated moat.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005992.

 Lady's Well (holy well and moat) is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005992.